IBMDeveloperUK/Search-Bot-201/README.md

 ![watson assistant](/assets/watson-assistant.png)

-You can gain experience in defining skills through the [Watson Assistant 101 workshop](https://github.com/IBMDeveloperUK/Watson-Assistant-101)
+You can gain experience in defining skills through the [Watson Assistant 101 workshop](https://github.com/IBMDeveloperUK/Watson-Assistant-101).
+Labs 1,2 and 3 should be enough to get you comfortable with build a conversation skill and assistant.

+This workshop will use both conversation/dialog skills and search skills to process Discovery queries.

 ## Watson Discovery